SuzanneAlivand/Final-project-Concordia/README.md

 ### Final-project Concordia's full-stack web development bootcamp
 This is a full-stack project using MERN.
 Pure CSS is used for styling.
 An external API called [RAWG](https://rawg.io/apidocs) is used to fetch the required data.
 For authentication purposes, I've used [Auth0](https://auth0.com/).
+I deployed this project on [heroku](heroku.com) using its free-tier hosting service.
+I have also used [freenom](freenom.com) to register mycatlog.tk domain which is free for the first 12 months.

 ## About My Catlog